 Below are the most common reasons for most PVC repairing and replacements:

-Improper Installation: PVC pipe not properly installed onto a joining pipe or fitting is a major reason for leaks.
+Improper Installation: PVC pipe not installed adequately onto a joining pipe or fitting is a significant reason for leaks.
 Loose fitting typically allows water to drip.

-Incorrect adhesive glue: Make sure you purchase the correct quality PVC cement, so it doesn’t wane ahead of time.
+Incorrect adhesive glue: Make sure you purchase the correct quality PVC cement so it doesn’t wane ahead of time.
 Before buying glue, read the instructions properly to confirm that the glue is made to adhere to PVC.
-Most people think glues are the same for all pipes, and that misconception leads to poor pipe gluing and which leads to unwanted leaks.
+Most people think glues are the same for all pipes, and that misconception leads to poor pipe gluing and unwanted leaks.

 Cold Temperatures: Although PVC can withstand freezing, it can become brittle and damaged under extreme temperatures.
-If you live somewhere with extremely cold temperatures, insulate your pipings for prevention.
+If you live somewhere with freezing temperatures, insulate your pipings for prevention.

 Fascinating Read – PEX Vs PVC | The Definitive Guide